kubernetes-sigs/apiserver-builder-alpha/README.md

 # Apiserver Builder

-Apiserver builder is a collection of libraries and tools to build Kubernetes native extensions using Kubernetes apiserver cdoe.
+Apiserver Builder is a collection of libraries and tools to build native Kubernetes extensions using Kubernetes apiserver code.

 ## Quick start